“The pace of change has never been this fast, yet it will never be this slow again.”

 Changes and Challenges

-What we do know is that many of the key trends and challenges we have seen so far in 2018 will continue into 2019.
+What we do know is that many of the key trends and challenges we have seen emerge recently are more than passing fads.
 They are not going away, and we must do what we can to maximise the opportunity they can provide.
 They include: